ArturMarins777/Python-Trail/README.md

 Here's how the repository is organized:

-📁 Python-Trail/ ├── 📄 README.md # About this project ├── 📂 Basics/ # Fundamental concepts in Python ├── 📂 Mini-Projects/ # Fun coding projects to practice ├── 📂 Notes/ # My learning notes and reflections ├── 📂 Resources/ # Tutorials, books, and useful links
+📁 Python-Trail/ ├── 📄 README.md # About this project ├── 📂 Basics/ # Fundamental concepts in Python ├── 📂 Projects/ # Fun coding projects to practice ├── 📂 Notes/ # My learning notes and reflections

----
+├── 📂 Resources/ # Tutorials, books, and useful links
+<u>📁 Books(BR)/</u>
+   - Automatize tarefas maçantes com python

 ## 🚀 How to Use This Repo